Learning how to drive can be stressful.

-In my home state, most beginners must take Drivers Education.
-One of the first things covered is the importance of using our mirrors.
-We learn how to use our mirrors to parallel park, change lanes, and park.
+In my home state, most beginners must take a drivers education course.
+One of the first things covered is the importance of using mirrors.
+We use mirrors to change lanes and park.
 The most important is the rearview mirror.

 Brethren, I do not regard myself as laying hold of it yet, but one thing forgetting what lies behind and reaching forward to what lies ahead.~Philippians 3:13 NASB

 Moving forward with Christ as Paul did benefits us.
 The word “regard” (logizonmai) means “to conclude or make a calculation of something.”
 Paul had a clear view of himself and did not compare himself to others.
 Rather, he compared himself to Christ.
 He desired to mature as a believer.
 We should emulate Paul.

 Perhaps, this is why the rearview mirror is small when compared to the windshield.
 Even the early inventors knew that where we are going is more important than where we have been.
 I like to glance at the progress I have made, and, while nothing is wrong with this, I must keep my eyes on the road ahead.

 As the deer pants for the water brooks, So my soul pants for You O God.
 My soul thirsts for God, for the living God.~Psalm 42:1-2 NASB